-- thr an instance of Thread. - pack\on\alloc whether to repack allocations when a new allocation is requested. - pack on free whether to repack allocations when an allocation is freed.
+- thr an instance of Thread. - pack\on\alloc whether to repack allocations when a new allocation is requested. - pack\on\free whether to repack allocations when an allocation is freed.

-array (shape, dtype, strides=None, offset=0, nbytes=None, dependencies=None) Returns a temporary array.
+array (shape, dtype, strides=None, dependencies=None) Returns a temporary array.

-- shape shape of the array. - dtype data type of the array. - strides tuple of bytes to step in each dimension when traversing an array. - offset the array offset (in bytes) - nbytes the buffer size for the array (if None, the minimum required size will be used). - dependencies can be a Array instance (the ones containing persistent allocations will be ignored), an iterable with valid values, or an object with the attribute \\tempalloc\\ which is a valid value (the last two will be processed recursively).
+- shape shape of the array. - dtype data type of the array. - strides tuple of bytes to step in each dimension when traversing an array. - dependencies can be a Array instance (the ones containing persistent allocations will be ignored), an iterable with valid values, or an object with the attribute \\tempalloc\\ which is a valid value (the last two will be processed recursively).